MichiganDataScienceTeam/MDST-Onboarding/README.md

 ### Check out our onboarding website with centralized resources [here](https://mdst-club.notion.site/MDST-Onboarding-3d1b3591dd224115a548325a7d66a723)!

-Our FALL 24 Project Lists [here](https://mdst-club.notion.site/Fall-2024-Project-Directory-734d91c7dd6f4991b98eef461504a1eb)!

 If there are any issues or areas of improvement you would like us to know, please create a new entry in "Issues"

 ## Setup

-If you haven't already, fill out this [form](https://forms.gle/pcpfjMwrXobyvn9N9) and join our mailing list.
+If you haven't already, fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSe0kGexorGyJScrIcAuoYBKd62owD9XScJbcqxLR0PVBMBlcA/viewform) and join our mailing list.
 This will keep you up-to-date on the club.

 1. Download the files in this repo by clicking `Code` (the green button near the top) -> `Download ZIP` and unzip the files into a folder.
 You can of course also fork the repo if you have experience with Git.